sanjushri777/BLENDED_LEARNING-Implementation-of-SVM-for-Classifying-Food-Choices-for-Diabetic-Patients/README.md

 6.Grid Search: Perform Grid Search with Cross-Validation to find the best hyperparameters.

 7.Results Visualization: Create a heatmap to show the mean accuracy for different combinations of hyperparameters.

 8.Best Model: Extract the best model with optimal hyperparameters.

 9.Make Predictions: Use the best model to predict on the test set.

-10.Evaluate Model: Calculate accuracy and print the classification report.
+10.Evaluate Model: Calculate accuracy and print the classification report

 ## Program: